rpimenteleng/VidReduce/README.md

 ## Usage

 ### Web Interface (Recommended)
-The easiest way to use YT Summarize is through the web interface:
+The easiest way to use VidReduce is through the web interface:

 ```bash
 npm run web